EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/app/README.md

 ### Features:
 - Backend and frontend services are orchestrated with `docker-compose`.
 - Health check is included for the database.
-- Volume mounting enables live development for the backend.
+- Volume mounting is used:
+   - For the backend, to enable live code updates without rebuilding.
+   - For the frontend, to optionally support live development when using a dev server.
+   - For the database, to persist data between restarts via a named volume.
 - Optional alternative Dockerfile included for frontend in case of SSL certificate issues during `npm install`.

 ### Usage: